mikemikhaylov/audiostudybot/README.md

 The output is audio files which it also uploads to Telegram and JSON files with lessons.
 Don't forget to add the lessons file as an embedded resource to this [project](src/AudioStudy.Bot/AudioStudy.Bot.Courses/AudioStudy.Bot.Courses.csproj).

+The spaced repetition algorithm is encapsulated in [lesson-generator.ts](src/lesson-generator/src/lesson-generator.ts)

 ## Telegram Bot